-Since joining Related Companies in 2007, Monterisi has risen through the ranks to manage a diverse $4 billion asset portfolio in New York City that includes middle income development Hunter’s Point South, in the Long Island City neighborhood, which was awarded the Urban Land Institute’s Excellence in Housing Development award in 2016.
-Hunter’s Point South, Riverwalk 8, Willets Point, Marine Terrace and Far Rockaway — all spearheaded by Monterisi — are all innovative affordable housing deals.
+Since joining Related Companies in 2007, Monterisi has risen through the ranks to manage a diverse $4 billion asset portfolio in New York City that includes middle income development Hunter’s Point South in the Long Island City neighborhood, which was awarded the Urban Land Institute’s Excellence in Housing Development award in 2016.
+Hunter’s Point South, Riverwalk 8, Willets Point, Marine Terrace and Far Rockaway—all spearheaded by Monterisi—are all innovative affordable housing deals.
 Hunter’s Point South in particular set the bar for ground-up affordable developments in New York City.
-Monterisi also successfully delivered market-rate development MiMA, a 1.2 million-square-foot mixed-use project just west of Times Square in Manhattan and played a leadership role in the development of the firm’s initiatives on Roosevelt Island where placemaking, including the creation of public space, neighborhood retail and community programming, played an important role.
-Monterisi was also in development on 515 West 18th Street, a Thomas Heatherwick-design ultra-luxury condo project in West Chelsea delivering in 2020.
+Monterisi also successfully delivered market-rate development MiMA, a 1.2 million-square-foot mixed-use project just west of Times Square in Manhattan, and played a leadership role in the development of the firm’s initiatives on Roosevelt Island where placemaking, including the creation of public space, neighborhood retail and community programming, played an important role.
+Monterisi was also in development on 515 West 18th Street, a Thomas Heatherwick-designed ultra-luxury condo project in West Chelsea delivering in 2020.

 Monterisi is currently a board member of the Long Island City Partnership, YMCA of Greater New York, Jacob Riis Settlement House and Arts in the Armed Forces, and is active in other philanthropic organizations.
 Prior to joining Related Companies, Monterisi served as a captain in the U.S. Marine Corps for six years and served in Operation Enduring Freedom in Afghanistan.
 He holds an MBA from Harvard Business School and a Bachelor of Science in History from the U. S. Naval Academy, where he graduated with honors and distinction.